Buddhism

 the Buddha intact (grounding the "sutric" approach to meditation).
 Perhaps the

-turbo systems added by later vehicles, are mostly contributions of enlightened
+turbo systems added by later vehicles (the Diamond Vehicle), are mostly contributions of enlightened

 practitioners.
 But this would not make them less Buddhist !
 This is unthinkable